phaubertin/jinue/doc/syscalls/join-thread.md

 ## Errors

-* JINUE_EBADF if the specified descriptor is already in use.
-* JINUE_EBADF if the target process descriptor is invalid, or does not refer to a process, or is closed.
+* JINUE_EBADF if the thread descriptor is invalid, or does not refer to a thread, or is closed.
+* JINUE_ESRCH if the thread has not been started or has already beed joined.
+* JINUE_EDEADLK if a thread attempts to join itself.
-* JINUE_EPERM if the specified process descriptor does not have the permissions to create a thread and bind a descriptor into the process.
+* JINUE_EPERM if the specified thread descriptor does not have the permission to join the thread.